 In this example, I am directing my log to a file (datanucleus.log).
 I have defined a particular "pattern" for the messages that appear in the log (to contain the date, level, category, and the message itself).
 In addition I have assigned a level "threshold" for each of the DataNucleus categories.
-So in this case I want to see all messages down to DEBUG level for the DataNucleus RDBMS persister.
+So in this case I want to see all messages down to DEBUG level for the DataNucleus log4j.category.DataNucleus=OFF java.util.logging allows logging messages at various severity levels.

-Turning OFF the logging, or at least down to ERROR level provides a significant improvement in performance.
-With Log4J you do this via java.util.logging allows logging messages at various severity levels.
 The levels used by java.util.logging, and by DataNucleus's internally are fine, info, warn, severe.
 Each message is logged at a particular level to a category (as described above).